Ōkaihau: History

 The earliest official record of a school in Ōkaihau was in 1874, prior to this, school had been taught by Mr. Joseph Harrison from 1870 or 1871.
 The earliest date is not known.
 The settlers, through Mr. McCloud the M.P for the Bay of Islands at the time arranged to provide the timber for a school and the government would erect it and pay the teacher in full.
 The school was built in 1874, opening with a roll of 21 pupils.

 By 1889 the school building was too small and was shifted down to serve as the Upper Waihou School.
 A larger one was built in its place.
 This bigger school was known continuously as the "Main School" until consolidation over forty years later.
 Other schools opened in the area at later dates were; Upper Waihou, Rangi Point, Cooks Road, Utakura, Okaihau East and Okaihau Public Works School.
 Due to the large influx of workers on the proposed railway line to Kaitaia the Public Works School became necessary.
 It grew to have three teachers.

 Prior to 1938 there was no secondary education available to those in the Ōkaihau area.
-Students would either have to board in Auckland or Whangarei, or travel to Kaikohe by train.
+Students would either have to board in Auckland or Whangārei, or travel to Kaikohe by train.
 The trip to Kaikohe was an endurance test for students as they would often not get home until 6pm or later.
 On 4 April 1938 a consolidated school was opened with a roll of 180.
 The first headmaster was Mr. A. Burnett.

 In 1947 the roll had increased to such an extent the Consolidated School became a District High School and with the addition of two prefabricated buildings served as both primary and secondary schools.
 The first headmaster was Mr. J. Lee and Mr. T. Batty assisted in the High School department.
 Further expansion took place in 1963 when a separate Infant Block was erected across the road from the Main School.